 - Implementation plan

-By working through these points, you’ll know if that there’s sufficient demand for your idea.
+By working through these points, you’ll know if that there’s sufficient demand for your yoga business idea.
 It also enables you to define a clear target market and quantify the precise start-up costs involved.
+At this point, you should also come up with a unique name for your yoga business.

-A solid business plan will allow you to source funding for your venture.
+A solid business plan will allow you to source funding for your yoga startup.
 Depending on your model, this may require anything from $50 to over $1 million.

 Based on Entrepreneur.com data, here are some yoga studio startup costs for different business types…